Michelangelo Albertazzi: Early career

-Milan and loans
+AC Milan and loans

 Albertazzi left for Spanish club Getafe in June 2011.
 However, he did not play any games.
 On 31 January 2012 Albertazzi returned to Italy for Serie B club A.S.
 Varese 1910.
 Albertazzi failed to make a debut in the first 3 months.
 Instead, he played 5 games for the reserves as an over-age player (at most 4 born 1991 players were allowed).
 Near the end of season both the first team and the reserves were aiming for promotion and the title respectively, at which point Albertazzi returned to the first team.
 Albertazzi made his Serie B debut on 1 May 2012 as starting defender, beating A.S.G.
 Nocerina 2–0.
 The team also rested a number of players in order to prepare for the next match against eighth placed Brescia.
 On the same day that the first team played against Brescia, Albertazzi started for the reserves against Fiorentina in the second round of the playoffs on 5 May 2012.
 Albertazzi returned to the first team again on 2 June, for the away match of the promotion playoffs.
 He was named in the reserve squad for the playoffs quarterfinals held in the Province of Perugia, but did not travel with the team.
 He remained in the first team squad (for the finals first leg only) after the reserves were eliminated by Roma, but Albertazzi failed to make the starting lineup or the bench.